 Reforming the Energy Vision Projects

 Con Edison continues to take a leading role in facilitating the adoption of distributed energy resources by our customers through non-wires solutions.
 The Brooklyn-Queens Demand Management program eliminated the need for a $1.2 billion substation to serve customers in Brooklyn and Queens by implementing smart thermostats, LED lighting upgrades, lighting controls, energy storage, combined heat and power, and other distributed energy resources to meet the demands of customers during peak periods.
-We’re currently implementing additional non-wires programs in the Water Street and Plymouth Street substation networks.
+We are currently implementing additional non-wires programs in the Water Street, Plymouth Street, Newtown, and Glendale substation networks.
 In these communities we are focusing on energy efficiency measures, and energy storage to meet grid needs.

-Additionally, our Customer Energy Solutions group is running new business model demonstrations in the areas of storage integration, electric vehicle infrastructure, community distributed generation, energy efficiency, and delivering energy services to low- and middle-income customers.
+Additionally, our customer energy solutions group is running new business model demonstrations in the areas of storage integration, electric vehicle infrastructure, community distributed generation, energy efficiency, and delivering energy services to low- and middle-income customers.
 For example, two front-of-the-meter storage projects, which demonstrate both grid support and energy market revenue-sharing partners, were selected through a rigorous RFI process and are in the construction stage.
-One low- and middle-income demonstration project is progressing seeking to deliver packages of energy efficiency measures to this customer segment.
-Three electric vehicle infrastructure projects that facilitate growth and reduce barriers to EV ownership are expected to make substantial progress in 2020, including a project in White Plains where electric school buses will feed battery power back into the grid.
-We also have a new electric vehicle comparison shopping site, cars.coned.com.
-A pilot program will see up to 3 megawatts of solar panels installed across a number of company rooftops to create a community solar project for low- and moderate-income customers will also test the benefits of smart inverters on the distribution grid.
+A community solar demonstration project for low- and moderate-income customers will also test the benefits of smart inverters on the distribution grid.

 Con Edison and O&R continue to support New York’s ambitious clean energy policies, including the state’s goal to source 70% of its energy from renewable resources by 2030, and 100% carbon-free electricity by 2040.